axibase/atsd/rule-engine/logging.md

 Logging to files or even remote systems can be enabled for each rule separately by selecting one of the pre-configured loggers in the `File Logger` drop-down.

 Loggers can be added and modified by administrators on the **Settings > Configuration Files > logback.xml** page.
-Once a new logger is created and the `logback.xml` file is re-scanned, the new logger will appear in the `Alert Logger` drop-down.
+Once a new logger is created and the `logback.xml` file is re-scanned, the new logger appears in the `Alert Logger` drop-down.

 ![](./images/logging-loggers.png)